Soft Poker Sites

 Everyone who is interested in poker training wants to increase their win rate or start winning.
 One of the easiest ways to accommodate this is by playing weaker opponents than you.
 It’s simple but that is it.
 The problem a lot of players have is that they tie themselves to one poker site, not looking for the softest poker sites to play on.

 To improve your win rate, I highly recommend you ensure you are playing on a soft poker site.
 With so many sites available it’s crazy not to look around.
 That’s why in this article, I’m going to share three of the softest poker sites I’ve found online.
 Additionally, I am offering generous incentive for signing up via Texas Hold’em Questions.
-For anyone that signs up to these soft poker sites via the banners in this article, you’ll get 75% off training video membership.
+For anyone that signs up to these soft poker sites (other than Unibet) via the banners in this article, you’ll get 75% off training video membership.

 To take advantage is easy: